GermanBrainRot/Project-Galileo/README.md

 ![](Rethink.gif)

+In case you are curious enough to wonder *what* to rethink, please consider reading the "more interdisciplinary" version mentioned in the beginning.
+Don't worry - up to this point, they are virtually identical except for the remark about the version and the table of contents.

 ## Some More Philosophical Consequences

 Let me close the physics part with one more consequence that is quite a bit more speculative: